All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Insurance Pathways

-Women who developed gestational diabetes or had elevated blood sugar during pregnancy often qualify for Ozempic coverage through their diabetes diagnosis.
+Women who developed gestational diabetes or had improved blood sugar during pregnancy often qualify for Ozempic coverage through their diabetes diagnosis.
 Even if blood sugar normalized after delivery, a history of gestational diabetes may support an Ozempic prescription.
 This can make Ozempic significantly more affordable than Wegovy, which is often denied coverage for weight management alone.

 Lower Dose Flexibility